eifinger/PyFoldingAtHomeControl/docs/known_commands.md

 Otherwise, if option names are provided only those options will be listed.
 The special name '*' lists all options which have not yet been listed and is affected by the '-d' and '-a' options.
-If a name argument is followed directly by an equal sign then the rest of the arugment will be used to set the option's value.
+If a name argument is followed directly by an equal sign then the rest of the argument will be used to set the option's value.
 If instead a name argument is followed immediately by a '!' then the option will be reset to its default value.
 Options which are set or reset will also be listed.
 Options are listed as a PyON format dictionary.